2018 SEO tips and predictions

 Gone are the days when all you had to do to build a solid online foundation was splash as many keywords as possible across a web page and link to as many (non)relevant sources out there.

-Though we may feel like we have put these rudimentary tactics behind us, many are those who are still looking to get the easy way out – they rely on the unethical practices in order to yield the best possible results in the least amount of time.
+Though we may feel like we have put these rudimentary tactics behind us, many are those who are still looking to get the easy way out - they rely on the unethical practices in order to yield the best possible results in the least amount of time.
+A perfect example is keywords like: search engine optimization services in Singapore.

 But here’s the trick - search engines tend to nip such people in the bud.
 In the long run, this shortcut has done more damage to your website than good.